 Note: It’s important to remove/open jumper JP2 separates the AC and DC power supplies to ensure the emonTx is powered via DC and the AC is only used to provide an AC voltage reference.

 4) The ESP8266 WiFi module will now create a WiFi access point for configuration.
 Using your laptop or phone, scan for WIFI networks, you should see a network SSID that looks something like:

 5) After successful connection, navigate to IP address 192.168.4.1 to access the configuration page:

 6) Select the WiFi network that you wish to connect to, enter passkey and click ‘Connect’.
 Wait about 30s for the module to connect.
 Once connected the module will show its IP-address in the interface (underlined in red in the screenshot).

 7) Click on the IP address to change your browser to the new location.
 Re-connect to your home WiFi network.
 Refresh the page to load the emonESP configuration page across your home LAN WiFi rather than the access point.

 8) If you wish to post data to Emoncms.org, enter your Emoncms.org write apikey found on your Emoncms.org account page.

 9) Click save, after around 10-20 seconds the interface should report that the successful packets have been sent to emoncms.org.
 You can now check the inputs page on your emoncms.org account, which should looks like this:

-10) Configure Emoncms.org as normal, see section on “Using Emoncms” in the emoncms documentation.
+10) Configure Emoncms.org as normal, see emoncms documentation section of guide.